NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Balisse.md

 abilities_mid:
   - name: ""
   - name: "Confessor's Aura"
-    desc: " (aura,divine,mental) 20 feet.\nCreatures in the balisse's aura are subject to [[Spells/Ring of Truth|Ring of Truth]] (DC 23 Will check).
+    desc: " (aura,divine,mental) 20 feet.\n\nCreatures in the balisse's aura are subject to [[Spells/Ring of Truth|Ring of Truth]] (DC 23 Will check).
 Additionally, if these creatures choose to honestly express their own conflicted feelings, the aura makes it easier for them to put words to those feelings."

 attacks:
   - name: ""